CrossRef/event-data-user-guide/docs/sources/how-agents-work.md

  - Some Sources send pointers to content, which the Agent then visits.
 This is how the Wikipedia and Newsfeeds Agents work.
  - Some Sources are custom-built to send Events directly.
 This is how the Crossref and DataCite Agents work.

-## Common features in Agents
+## Common features in data collection

-There are some common features and patterns that occur across Agents.
+There are some common features and patterns that occur across Agents and the Percolator.

 ### Reversing Landing Page Domains back into DOIs

-When a Registered Content Item is linked to via its Landing Page, the Agent will identify the link and then attempt to convert the Landing Page URL back into a DOI.
+When a Registered Content Item is linked to via its Landing Page, the Agent will identify the link and then pass it to the Percolator, which will attempt to convert the Landing Page URL back into a DOI.
 If it is unable to do this, no Event will be created.
 This process is the most dynamic and potentially variable step.
+You can read all about it in [Matching Landing Pages to DOIs](data/matching-landing-pages/).

 ### Issuing Queries for Landing Page Domains